AnmolTomer/django_flashcard_app/02_creating_flashcard_app/19_docker/README.md

 - `docker build . --tag webapp:1.0`
 - `docker run --publish 8000:8000 -it --name mathfc webapp:1.0` name attached to container to refrain from calling by container id everytime.
 - `docker rm mathfc` to remove the container with that name reuse the command.

+---

+- If you are having a docker-compose.yml file, you would run `docker-compose up --build` to build and run the image